THE WFPF IDEA – OCTOBER 2007

 WFPF Parkour Instructor Certification

 In February 2012, after an 18-month development process, WFPF launched its Teacher Training Certification Program to help establish safe practices for the teaching of parkour/freerunning, bringing those programs into compliance with insurance industry standards.
 Developed in cooperation with six of WFPF’s elite athletes, it is the only parkour/freerunning certification backed by an insurance underwriter.
-As of this writing, WFPF has completed over 50 Level 1/ Level 2 certifications in the United States and two in Canada and have certified over 800 instructors to date.
+As of this writing, WFPF has completed over 50 Level 1/ Level 2 certifications in the United States, one in Thailand, and two in Canada and have certified over 800 instructors to date.
 In 2015, WFPF launched its Level 3 teacher certification and has certified 60 instructors at this level.
-There are four WFPF certifications currently planned around the United States for the summer of 2017 and four more WFPF certifications scheduled and soon to be announced around the world for 2107.
+There are eight WFPF certifications currently planned around the United States and Europe for the fall of 2017 and more WFPF certifications scheduled and soon to be announced around the world for 2018.

 WFPF Sanctioned Competitions